matze-dd/Tex2txt/README.md

 Apart from many minor shortcomings, a list of major incompatibilities must contain at least the following points.

-- In text mode, macro arguments have to be delimited by {} braces or
+- Macro arguments, if any, have to be delimited by {} braces or \[\] brackets in text mode.
-  \[\] brackets.
   This is perhaps the most severe restriction.
-  (Currently, only macros for text-mode accents form an exception.)
+  Currently, only macros for text-mode accents form an exception.
 - Mathematical material is represented by simple replacements.
+- Parsing does not cross file boundaries.
+Tracking of file inclusions is possible though.
 - Macros depending on (spacing) lengths may be treated incorrectly.
-- Parsing does not cross file boundaries.
 - Macro definitions in the text are ignored.
 - Macros are not expanded in the order they appear in the text.
-  We have tried to compensate this by several hacks.
+  We have tried to compensate related problems by several hacks.

 Please compare section
 [Remarks on implementation](#remarks-on-implementation), too.